vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 * An iceberg order refresh must generate an event of the event bus.

-* Any API that returns information about market-depth or the orderbook volume will include an iceberg orders full volume and not just its `display quantity`.
+* Any API that returns information about market-depth or the orderbook volume will include an iceberg order's full volume and not just its `display quantity`.

 ### Valid order entry combinations